otrix666/wiki-parser/README.md

-# Wikipedia Parser Evolution Project
+# Wikipedia Crawler Evolution Project

-A sophisticated Wikipedia parser that demonstrates the progression from simple synchronous parsing to high-performance asynchronous implementation.
+A sophisticated Wikipedia crawler that demonstrates the progression from simple synchronous parsing to high-performance asynchronous implementation.
 This project showcases different approaches to web scraping, implementing various Python technologies and concurrency patterns.

 ## 🚀 Features